- Missing Tax Documentation

 Incorrect Tax Documents

-Applicants must submit both a 1040 form and a W-2 or 1099 for the previous year (leave out transcripts or state returns).
+Applicants must submit both a Form 1040 and a W-2 or 1099 for the previous year (leave out transcripts or state returns).
 Avoid these errors:

 -